1. What are the hours of operation?

 8. I am buying (or selling) a vehicle to another private party.
 What should I do?

 In order to transfer the ownership of a vehicle, you must sign over the Colorado title to the new buyer(s).
 Keep in mind that all sellers and buyers must hand print and sign their name on the title, fill in the purchase amount and record the mileage at the time of transfer.
 The plates that are on the vehicle belong to the seller (not the vehicle), so it is important that the seller keeps them.

 The buyer(s) may drive the vehicle from the place of purchase to their home, or to the Motor Vehicle Office, without plates the day of purchase, but must have the signed and executed title with them.
 After that day, the buyer(s) must have a current registration for the vehicle in their name in order to drive the vehicle legally.
-The buyer(s) may complete this title transfer and registration at the Motor Vehicle office.
+The buyer(s) must complete the title transfer and registration at the Motor Vehicle office.
 The buyer(s) must bring with them the title properly completed, along with proof of Colorado insurance, a weight slip if applicable (for trucks between 4,501 and 10,000 lbs), proof of emissions (if a diesel) and Secure and Verifiable Identification.

 In the event there is a lien on the vehicle for the seller, the title will not be available, so the buyer(s) needs a bill of sale, a letter from the current lienholder stating the lien has been paid and the title is in the process of being released to the seller, and a copy of their current Colorado insurance card in order to request temporary registration while waiting for the title from the seller.

 9. I have misplaced my registration card or I have lost my tab.
 What can be done?

 10. I lost my title.
 What should I do?